 Emergency Shelter Siting Approval Process

 In June 2020, the Oregon State Legislature adopted HB 4212 to remove land use barriers that might otherwise prevent emergency shelters from locating on certain sites.
-HB 4212 allows local governments and certain non-profit organizations to develop emergency shelters in available buildings and/or on open sites without the need for any land use approvals (such as an application for a zone change or a conditional use permit) for the underlying property.
+HB 4212 was followed by the passage of HB 2006 in May of 2021 continuing to allow local governments and certain non-profit organizations to develop emergency shelters in available buildings and/or on open sites without the need for any land use approvals (such as an application for a zone change or a conditional use permit) for the underlying property.

 What is “Super Siting”?